ashilohfaith-debug/LeetCode/Day002/validAnagram.md

 Using the `==` operator, the characters of both character arrays are compared consecutively.

-A counter `count` is used to count the number of matching characters during the comparison.
+A counter variable `count` is used to count the number of matching characters during the comparison.
 The counter increments every time the compared characters are the same, and its value is compared with the length of the string.
 If they are equal, it returns true.
 Otherwise, it returns false.